 Mei, an outsider in the cliquish hierarchy of dorm life, finds herself thrust together with an eccentric, idealistic classmate.
 Two visiting professors try to protect their newborn baby as the once-quiet streets descend into chaos.
 A father succumbs to the illness, leaving his daughters to fend for themselves.
 And at the hospital, a new life grows within a college girl, unbeknownst to her—even as she sleeps.
 A psychiatrist, summoned from Los Angeles, attempts to make sense of the illness as it spreads through the town.
 Those infected are displaying unusual levels of brain activity, more than has ever been recorded.
 They are dreaming heightened dreams—but of what?

-☠️ My Fucking Thoughts: This book has been on my radar for a while and now seems like the perfect time to pick it up and find out if being endlessly drawn to the cover paid off in the end or not.
-I’ll take bets if you’re interested in putting some money on my whether or not I like something.
+☠️ My Fucking Thoughts: This book has been on my radar for a while and now seems like the perfect time to pick it up and find out if being endlessly drawn to the cover paid off or not.
+I’ll take bets if you’re interested in putting some money on my whether I like something.
 I usually don’t, so betting against the odds could pay off huge for you.
 Just something to think about.

 🔪 Wilder Girls by Rory Power

 Back of the Book: It’s been eighteen months since the Raxter School for Girls was put under quarantine.
 Since the Tox hit and pulled Hetty’s life out from under her.

 It started slow.
 First the teachers died one by one.
 Then it began to infect the students, turning their bodies strange and foreign.
 Now, cut off from the rest of the world and left to fend for themselves on their island home, the girls don’t dare wander outside the school’s fence, where the Tox has made the woods wild and dangerous.
 They wait for the cure they were promised as the Tox seeps into everything.